MyLovelyAxe/ros_multidevices_rtmslam/README.md

 conda activate mast3r-slam
 ```

-Start process of MASt3R-SLAM on branch `ros` which subscribes live-stream compressed images from ZMQ socket and reconstruct 3D scene in real-time, then output point cloud and camera poses for visualization:
+Start process of MASt3R-SLAM which receives live-stream compressed images from ZMQ socket and reconstructs 3D scene in real-time, then outputs point cloud and camera poses for visualization:

 ```bash
 python main_zmq.py
 ```

+#### 4) Move camera

+Then hold your camera and move around the object or scene to offer live-stream images.